 He married Grace Robertson on the 22nd of December, 1915 in Ingersoll.
 Mrs. McDiarmid was born on the 29th of March, 1885, the daughter of Rev. John Robertson and the former Annie Edwards.
 Her father was a Baptist minister and she had a younger brother named Thomas.

 An ad appears in the November 2nd, 1918 edition of the Chatham Daily Planet reporting that Dr. McDiarmid was taking over the practice of Dr. C. R. Newman.
-According to the 1921 census, Dr. and Mrs. McDiarmid and their children, Max and Catherine Louise were living in Dover Township (Kent County) and Dr. McDiarmid was practicing medicine.
-He eventually moved his practice to Ridgetown and he was known to be an avid gardener.
+According to the 1921 census, Dr. and Mrs. McDiarmid and their children, Max and Catherine Louise were living in Dover Centre where Dr. McDiarmid was practicing medicine.
+He eventually moved his medical practice to Ridgetown.

 Dr. McDiarmid retired in 1931 due to ill health.